Chat with us on Yarnline

 IK is a broad term that covers a range of knowledge held and continually developed by Aboriginal and Torres Strait Islander peoples.
 Even though the word ‘traditional’ is often used to describe this concept, it's important to remember that IK continues to evolve.

-If you want to learn more about IK, have a look at the video below.
+If you want to learn more about IK, have a look at the video below and check out our video series.

 We use the above definition to cover knowledge that could form part of an IP right.
 Indigenous Cultural and Intellectual Property (ICIP) is another term that's sometimes used interchangeably with IK.
 They're similar concepts but ICIP can have a broader scope.